tobchen/questobyonnaire/questobyonnaire-server/README.md

 1. `usual`
 1. First in list

 For identifiers, only the actual medical record number (MRN) is searchable, submitted with type of code `MR` and system `http://terminology.hl7.org/CodeSystem/v2-0203`.
-If multiple MRNs are supplied, only the first one is taken.
+If multiple MRNs are provided, only the first one is taken.
 MRNs can only be set once.

+The `link` field cannot be set by creating or updating the resource, the `$merge` operation must be called.

 #### Questionnaire